 My anxiety is, for want of a better phrase, a colossal wanker.
-It makes me late for trains, cancel plans, freak out about my health (and annoy the fuck out of my GP), it can make me needy, it can make me aloof and solitary, it can fill my head with static so there’s not much room for the things I love like words and music.
+It makes me late for trains, cancel plans, freak out about my health (and annoy the fuck out of my GP), it can make me needy, it can make me aloof and solitary, it can fill my head with static so there’s not much room for the things I love like words, music and art.
 It’s a time thief.
 It can also just hang about like a fly.
 You can hear it buzzing about in the background, annoying the hell out of you.

 I recently received a text from one of my best friends.
 I’d just posted some pictures on social media that I’d had taken for my blog, and she wanted me to know that, after a tumultuous period, she was proud of the way I was turning my back on a shitty situation.

 As a card-carrying member of the anxiety-disorder crew, I was annoyed that Haig felt the need to apologise for his comment.
-I get why he did – I wouldn’t want to make anyone feel like I was belittling their feelings or experience and, in his shoes, I would have certainly done the same – but it’s sad that he felt the need to, when the crux of the Tweet was empowering.
+I get why he did – I wouldn’t want to make anyone feel like I was belittling their feelings or experience and, in his shoes, I would have certainly done the same – but it’s sad that he felt the need to, when the crux of the Tweet was so very empowering.

 The more people talk and share and write their own stories about mental health, the more likely stigma, misunderstanding and stereotypes will fade and people will feel less alone, less judged, and less afraid.